 The words of Trevor Gordon Hall, internationally acclaimed guitarist and close friend of singer-songwriter, Adam Monaco, will certainly ring true with anyone who has experienced Adam’s thoughtful songwriting firsthand.

 His music is lush and colorfully melodic.
 Lyrically, his work is personal, deep, sometimes funny, but often evocative.
-Delivered with such thoughtful introspection that some have called him the “Soul-Whisperer”.
 His is a performance that resonates so authentically with listeners that it’s not unusual to find a handful of people in tears before Adam lifts the audience back up with some friendly commentary or well-placed comedic relief.